What’s next for Prince Andrew? Exile from public life and a tainted image, royal-watchers say.

 Andrew was stripped of his honorary military titles and royal patronages last month by the palace and also instructed not to use the honorific “His Royal Highness.”
 Andrew, though, is still a prince and the Duke of York, even as he was cast into the royal wilderness in a form of internal exile ahead of the settlement.

 Andrew has also retained the title of a vice admiral of the navy — so far.

-The British defense secretary, Ben Wallace, on Wednesday said it would be up to Buckingham Palace whether to take that title away.
+Defense secretary Ben Wallace said Wednesday it would be up to Buckingham Palace whether to take that title away.

 “I think he effectively is acting now as a private citizen insofar as both addressing the challenges and the allegations, and I think there’s been obviously a payment and that is where he currently remains,” Wallace said.